The University Faculty Senate Charter and Bylaws

 The Faculty Senate will hold an organizational meeting in the fall after the election of new senators.
 The meeting will be held at the call of the incoming chair.

-At the organizational meeting, a Chair-Elect will be elected who will serve one year (September 1 – August 31) in that capacity, and the following year as Chair.
+At the final regular meeting during the spring semester, a Chair-Elect will be elected who will serve one year (September 1 – August 31) in that capacity, and the following year as Chair.
 Any Senator elected Chair-Elect in the third year of his or her term will automatically have his or her term extended by one year.
 Nominations will be taken from the floor, and voting will be by secret ballot.
 Every member of the Senate, including those nominated, is eligible to vote.

 The Chair shall call meetings of the Faculty Senate and preside at those meetings; moreover, the chair is responsible for representing the Senate to the administration.
 The Chair-Elect will assume the duties of the Chair in the event of the Chair's absence, perform such other duties as the Chair shall decide, and will be responsible for keeping written accounts of Senate meetings and for distributing these to the faculty, the Vice President for Academic Affairs, and the President.